Raf Manji: Early life

-Manji was born in London to an Indian Muslim father and Irish Catholic mother and educated at the University of Manchester, graduating with a degree in economics and social studies.
-He worked as an investment banker, before migrating to New Zealand in 2002.
+Manji was born in London to an Indian Muslim father who worked as a banker and an Irish Catholic mother.
+He was educated at the University of Manchester, graduating with a degree in economics and social studies.
+He went travelling in Asia and met a New Zealand woman, whom he later married.
+He worked as an investment banker, before migrating to New Zealand with his family in 2002.
+He earned a Graduate Diploma in Politics and a Masters in International Law and Politics from the University of Canterbury.
 He worked for non-profits and volunteering before becoming involved in the Volunteer Army Foundation.